 Call Our Skilled Accident Attorneys at Baumgartner Law Firm

-The Houston accident lawyers at Baumgartner Law Firm have a successful history in maximizing compensation for families who have suffered severe injuries and finding justice for losing a loved one.
+The Houston auto accident attorneys at Baumgartner Law Firm have a successful history in maximizing compensation for families who have suffered severe injuries and finding justice for losing a loved one.

 We offer free, no-obligation consultations for personal injury and wrongful death accidents that happened in Texas.
 We only take cases on a contingency fee basis, which means we don’t get paid unless you do.